SupermeLC/Character-Painting/README.md

     Change the image to the character painting.
     Input: pic/im.jpg (300*150)
+    Output: results/1.jpg
-    Output: results/1.jpg (if the input image's size change, the outpu image's size should also be resized)
+    Attention: If the input image's size change, the output image's size should also be resized.

 ## 2. video

     Change the video to the character video.
     Input: boxing.mp4
     Output: saveVideo.avi
-    More details: you can change the parameters to reach lower operation time or higher resolution ratio.
+    More details: You can change the parameters to reach lower operation time or higher resolution ratio.